chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 2. Follow the same [Backup Configuration for S3 Backup](https://docs.chef.io/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-s3-backup) inorder to restore in the new Automate HA cluster.

+{{< note >}} While Configuring S3 bucket, make sure to configure same S3 bucket which is used in Automate

 3. Stop all the service's at frontend nodes in Automate HA Cluster.
    Run the below command to all the Automate and Chef Infra Server nodes
     ``` bash